MYP Subject Information

 Our Japanese students receive EAL support differently than others, as we offer dedicated Japanese Language and Literature classes.

 Language Acquisition Mandarin (Second Language)

-Mandarin Language Acquisition will develop the student's’ ability to communicate information, ideas and opinions, provide access to varied sources of information and enable the student to develop an appreciation of host country culture.
+Mandarin Language Acquisition will develop students’ ability to communicate information, ideas and opinions, provide access to varied sources of information and enable them to develop an appreciation of host country culture.